magenta/drumbot/README.md

 npm install
 npm start
 ```
+Depending on your connection, this will take a bit of time (it needs to download a model checkpoint that's about 50MB).
+You will also see a warning that `This browser does not support Tone.js` -- ignore that.
+It's a red herring :)

-To start the local Node server on port `9876`.
+This will start the local Node server on port `9876`.
 In your browser, navigate to
 [localhost:9876](http://localhost:9876/) to view the app.